tvlfyi/tvix/eval/docs/known-optimisation-potential.md

   Currently, the compiler emits a separate entry in the constant table for each literal.
 So the program `1 + 1 + 1` will have three entries in its `Chunk::constants` instead of only one.

+* Do some list and attribute set operations in place [hard]

+  Algorithms that can not do a lot of work inside `builtins` like `map`, `filter` or `foldl'` usually perform terribly if they use data structures like lists and attribute sets.

+  `builtins` can do work in place on a copy of a `Value`, but naïvely expressed recursive algorithms will usually use `//` and `++` to do a single change to a `Value` at a time, requiring a full copy of the data structure each time.
+  It would be a big improvement if we could do some of these operations in place without requiring a new copy.

+  There are probably two approaches: We could determine statically if a value is reachable from elsewhere and emit a special in place instruction if not.
+An easier alternative is probably to rely on reference counting at runtime: If no other reference to a value exists, we can extend the list or update the attribute set in place.

+  An **alternative** to this is using [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure) or at the very least [immutable data structures](https://docs.rs/im/latest/im/) that can be copied more efficiently than the stock structures we are using at the moment.